 Publications & Documents

 - Economic Survey of Estonia 2009

-Interview with Australia regarding their participation in the Engineering strand of the AHELO Feasibility Study.
+Interview with Mrs. Luz-María Nieto-Caraveo regarding the participation of Mexico in the Generic Skills strand and Discipline-specific strand in Economics of the AHELO Feasibility Study.

 - Economic Assessment of Indonesia 2008